atakarim821/Simulatd-Annealing/README.md

 # Simulatd-Annealing
-Implementation of Simulated Annealing, a stochastic global search optimization algorithm-
+Implementation of Simulated Annealing, a stochastic global search optimization algorithm.
+It was a part of Assignment given in EE2703- Applied Programming Lab course

 >Used Simulated Annealing technique to solve famous Travelling Salesman Problem, a NP complete problem.
 I have animated the search of minimum path using FuncAnimation, a matplotlib method.
 I have taken two examples (see Assignment7b.py)
 >+ with 10 cities